-12.51 Fylde is served by the following two railway lines and seven railway stations: Preston to Blackpool North line with a station at Kirkham and Wesham; and Preston to Blackpool South line, with stations at Salwick, Kirkham and Wesham, Moss Side, Lytham, Ansdell and Fairhaven, St Annes and Squires Gate.
-The Preston to Blackpool North railway line is scheduled to be electrified by 2017 and will include track and signal enhancements, leading to greater capacity and service reliability; making the service fit for purpose.
+11.52 Fylde is served by the following two railway lines and seven railway stations: Preston to Blackpool North line with a station at Kirkham and Wesham; and Preston to Blackpool South line, with stations at Salwick, Kirkham and Wesham, Moss Side, Lytham, Ansdell and Fairhaven, St Annes and Squires Gate.
+The Preston to Blackpool North railway line has been electrified including track and signal enhancements, leading to greater capacity and service reliability; making the service fit for purpose.

-- 12.52 The Fylde Coast Highways and Transport Masterplan identifies the South Fylde Line (Blackpool South to Kirkham and Preston via Lytham St Annes) as a key weakness in the Fylde Coast public transport network.
+- 11.53 The Fylde Coast Highways and Transport Masterplan identifies the South Fylde Line (Blackpool South to Kirkham and Preston via Lytham St Annes) as a key weakness in the Fylde Coast public transport network.
 The potential of the line could increase significantly if possible connections with the Blackpool Tramway are considered.
 LCC is a partner in the European SINTROPHER (Sustainable Integrated Tram-based Transport Options for Peripheral European Regions) project.
 The Council secured funding to investigate the best way of enhancing the role of the South Fylde Line in providing a southern gateway to Blackpool and to establish what the most viable and cost-effective way of linking the South Fylde Line and the Blackpool Tramway might be and what benefits such a link might deliver.
 The study reported in September 2015.
 It considered a number of options for developing the route and for encouraging economic growth in the South Fylde and regeneration, particularly in parts of south Blackpool.
-Two potential high value for money interventions have been identified and LCC is now considering how these could be taken forward. - 12.53 The new parkway rail station, which will be located west of Cottam, will be accessed off the Preston Western Distributor and it is planned to be complete in 2022/23.
-The station offers a parkway service for the Fylde Coast. - 12.54 The adopted Fylde Coast Highways and Transport Masterplan, July 2015 also refers to a North Fylde Line Stations Viability Study.
-Performance Monitoring Indicator 15, in Appendix 8, sets out a target / policy outcome of a net increase in the numbers of passengers using the Fylde Coast Railway network over the course of the plan period.
+Two potential high value for money interventions have been identified and LCC is now considering how these could be taken forward. - 11.54 The new parkway rail station, which will be located west of Cottam, will be accessed off the Preston Western Distributor and it is planned to be complete in 2022/23.
+The station offers a parkway service for the Fylde Coast. - 11.55 The adopted Fylde Coast Highways and Transport Masterplan, July 2015 also refers to a North Fylde Coast Connectivity Study.